azanin/solid/PITCHME.md

 ### Problem: Calculating areas
 <!-- http://joelabrahamsson.com/a-simple-example-of-the-openclosed-principle/ -->
-Let’s say that we’ve got a Rectangle class.
-It is capable of getting its width and height.
+We've defined a Rectangle class with its width and height.

 +++

-### Try to build an application that can calculate the total area of a collection of rectangles.
+### Build an application calculating the rectangles' collection total area.
-Hint => mind the previous SRP!
+Hint: keep in mind the SRP!

 +++

-### We wonders if you couldn’t extend it so that it could calculate the area of not only rectangles but of circles as well.
+### Extend the application calculating circles' area as well.
+Hint: abstraction is the key
 +++

-### We also wonders if you couldn’t extend it so that it could calculate the area of not only rectangles but of circles as well.
-Hint => Abstraction is the key

-+++

-## S:  Open | Closed
+### (O)pen Closed
-#### Thoughts
+##### Thoughts

 - When a single change to a program results in a cascade of changes to dependent modules, that program becomes fragile, rigid, unpredictable and unreusable.
-- Instead we should strive to write code that doesn’t have to be changed every time the requirements change.
+- We should strive to write code that doesn't have to be changed every time the requirements change.
-- So, when requirements change, you extend the behavior of such modules by adding new code, not by changing old code that already works.
+- You should extend modules' behaviour adding new code, avoiding changes to the old working code.

 ---

-## L: Liskov Substitution
+### (L)iskov Substitution

 *An object of type T may be substituted with any object of a subtype S*

-A.K.A.

 *Child classes should never break the parent class type definitions*